 DevOps vs DevSecOps: Approaches Which Amplify Automation and Security

+The question of the day is: What is DevSecOps?
+But, more than that question, people are getting confused by another question: What is the difference between DevOps and DevSecOps?
 In today’s IT world, most software pros are willing to adopt the agile framework in the current market.
 As a result, the focus has shifted from transforming the process to prioritizing the roles.
-Agile spawned off multiple methodologies such as DevOps, SecOps, and DevSecOps.
+Agile spawned from multiple methodologies such as DevOps, SecOps, and DevSecOps.
 For instance, DevOps decreases the delivery time, whereas SecOps creates security, and DevSecOps create a balance between the two.

 In recent years, DevOps and DevSecOps have transformed many companies’ software development approaches.
-But both terms have become a euphemism for software development.
-At the same time, it is essential to understand the importance of both DevOps and DevSecOps concepts.
+But, DevOps vs DevSecOps has become a euphemism for software development.
+At the same time, it is essential to understand the importance of both concepts and the difference between DevOps and DevSecOps.
 They are not permanent paradigms, monolithic, or one-size-fits-all.

-Both DevOps and DevSecOps sound similar terms.
+Both DevOps and DevSecOps services sound like similar terms.
 But their distinctions can impact your business effectiveness and the IT industry on a larger scale.
-Understanding the concepts will allow you to develop a productive work for your company’s data by leveraging the weakness and strengths of each model.
+Understanding what is DevSecOps methodology and DevOps concept is will allow you to develop a productive work for your company’s data by leveraging the DevSecOps tools and strengths of each model.

-Teams who understand the differences of DevOps Vs DevSecOps can make decisions that will improve the productivity of their app development pipeline.
+Teams who understand the differences of DevOps Vs DevSecOps can make decisions that will improve the productivity of their DevSecOps pipeline.
 It also helps teams to make modifications to their process so that they may focus more on security, agility, and speed.

-So, let’s dive into understanding these approaches and how they differ from each other.
+So, let’s dive into understanding what is DevOps, what is DevSecOps, and how they differ from each other.

 Patricks Debois coined the term DevOps in 2007.
 He is known as the father of DevOps.
 He was an IT consultant who used agile methodologies to bridge the gap between project management and operations.